 Shopping doesn't end when luxury boutiques close.
 When darkness falls, different markets emerge offering treasures you won't find elsewhere in Italy.

-Navigli areas host artisan markets where craftspeople sell handmade goods under string lights.
+The Navigli area hosts artisan markets where craftspeople sell handmade goods under string lights.
 These aren't tourist trinkets; they're authentic pieces created by people living and breathing this city.
 I once found a stack of old Milan prints that still smelled faintly of ink.

-Darsena's pop-up markets appear magically, offering vintage finds and one-of-a-kind items reflecting creative underground.
-Shopping here feels like treasure hunting with residents knowing which stalls hide real gems.
+Darsena’s pop-up markets often appear without warning, offering vintage finds and one-of-a-kind items that reflect the creative underground scene.
+Shopping here feels like treasure hunting, with residents knowing which stalls hide real gems.

-Galleria Vittorio Emanuele is worth a slow walk later in the evening when the crowds thin.
+Galleria Vittorio Emanuele II is worth a slow walk later in the evening when the crowds thin.
 Most boutiques close in the early evening, so go for the architecture and the quiet, not for shopping.
+Old postcards here still carry the smell of damp paper and an attic that has not been opened in years.

-Sometimes the best way to understand Milan at night is to look at it from above.
+Sometimes the best way to understand night in Milan is to look at it from above.
 The lights, the skyline, the quiet moments between the buildings all tell a different story when darkness falls.

 I like starting at Giardini di Brera before sunset, when the garden is still open and the light sits low on the leaves.
 When night finally arrives, I drift toward Parco Sempione and Torre Branca for the glow over the rooftops.